Resummed energy loss in extreme-mass-ratio scattering using critical orbits: Energy loss in the critical limit

-with $\alpha^+=5$ and $\alpha^-=9$.
-The coefficients $a^{\pm}_{i}$, $ b^{\pm}_{i}$ and $ c^{\pm}_{i}$ are determined via a non-linear least-squares optimisation, with the polynomial orders selected to minimise residuals across the entire domain $0<z\leq 1/2$.
 The resulting fit coefficients are listed in Table~\ref{tab:flux_fit_coeffs}.
 Figure \ref{fig:F_circ} displays the fitted functions ${\cal F}^\pm_{\circ}(R)$ with a comparison to the numerical data.
 Our models reproduce the data for ${\cal F}^\pm_{\circ}(R)$ to within a fractional difference of $< 10^{-6}$ over the range $3.02M \lesssim R\leq 6M$.
 (The domain $3M<R<3.02M$ corresponds to ultrarelativistic scattering with $v>0.97$, not explored in this work.
 Our fit could be refined near $R=3$ for the purpose of modeling the ultrarelativistic regime.)

 As an extra check, we have compared our flux data to available analytical PN formulas; this too is shown in Fig.~\ref{fig:F_circ}.
 At $O(q^2)$ expressions have been derived to very high PN order through analysis of solutions to the Teukolsky equation.
 Here we used the 22PN-order expressions for ${\cal F}^+_{\circ}$ derived in~\cite{Tanaka:1996lfd,Fujita:2012cm}, and the 22.5PN-order expressions for ${\cal F}^-_{\circ}$ derived in~\cite{Poisson:1994yf,Fujita:2014eta}.
 (Ref.~\cite{Cipriani:2025ikx} recently extended the calculation of ${\cal F}^+_{\circ}$ to 30PN.)
 These PN expressions also provide some insight into the analytical structure of ${\cal F}^\pm_{\circ}$ and support the functional form used in our fitting model, Eq.~(\ref{eq:circular_flux_fit}).
 It is striking to observe in Fig.~\ref{fig:F_circ} how well the PN formulas agree with the numerical data in the part of the domain nearer the ISCO, despite their being applied here deep in the strong-field regime.